Teerth5/Outlier-Detection-/README.md

-This Python notebook, titled "Handling_Outliers.ipynb," demonstrates how to handle outliers in a dataset, specifically using an Uber fares dataset.
+This Python notebook demonstrates how to handle outliers  specifically using an Uber fares dataset.
 The key steps involved are:

 1. **Data Preparation**:
    - The notebook starts by downloading and extracting the Uber dataset.